dynotw/Pedestrian-Detection-Faster-R-CNN/README.md

 ```

 ### DataSet Preparation
+Due to size of dataset, I can't store it in my Google Drive, so I can't provide processed dataset for you.
+If you meet any probelm, you can contact me.

 Because we only care about pedestrian detection scenario, we only use pedestrian dataset provided by Caltech.
 In order to simplify this application, I only do binary classification, person or background, thus I only keep 'person' label in Caltech Pedestrian Dataset.

 We need to pre-process Caltech Pedestrain Dataset by the following steps: